 Nevada Heart Disease and Stroke Prevention and Control Program Overview

-The goal of the Nevada Heart Disease and Stroke Prevention and Control Program is to prevent and reduce premature death and disability from heart disease and stroke among Nevadans through:
+The goal of the Nevada Cardiovascular Health Program is to prevent and reduce premature death and disability from heart disease and stroke among Nevadans through:

-- Prompt and early detection and treatment of heart disease and stroke
+- Prompt and early detection and treatment of CVD.

-The Heart Disease and Stroke Prevention and Control Program (HDSPC) was established in 2013.
-The program is 100% federally funded by the Centers for Disease Control and Prevention (CDC).
-The program receives an average of $553,950 per year to support infrastructure and health systems based strategies for cardiovascular health.
-This program focuses on modifiable risk factors targeting conditions such as high blood cholesterol, high blood pressure and diabetes mellitus as well as behavioral risk factors such as tobacco use, diet, physical inactivity, obesity and excessive alcohol use.
+The Cardiovascular Health (CVH) program was established in 2013 and is 100% federally funded by the Centers for Disease Control and Prevention (CDC).
+The program receives an average of $1,661,814 annually to support infrastructure and health systems-based strategies for cardiovascular health.
+The CVH program focuses on modifiable risk factors targeting conditions such as high blood pressure or high blood cholesterol, social determinants of health such as education, income, neighborhood living conditions, and behavioral risk factors including tobacco use, diet, physical inactivity, and excessive alcohol use.

-- Identify gaps and challenges in clinical systems to address the burden of heart disease and stroke
+- Identify system-level gaps and disparities to address the burden of cardiovascular disease.

 - Increase the state's quality improvement standards of cardiac and stroke care through evidence-based guidelines.